neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 We decided to focus exclusively on volume, but given more time would have incorporated additional datasets to address conversion.

 ## Tools
-It's worth describing some of the fundamental tools to perform data analysis and visualization using Python (potential for expansion in an upcoming post - Essential Python Libraries for Data Science).
-While many are likely familiar with these libraries, I will describe my impressions of them here as I intend to reference them frequently in my posts.
+It's worth describing some of the fundamental tools to perform data analysis and visualization using Python (to be expanded on in an upcoming post - Essential Python Libraries for Data Science).
+While many are likely familiar with these libraries, I will describe my impressions of them here as I intend to reference them frequently.

 - **Data Analysis**
     - *NumPy* - NumPy is a linear algebra library for Python.
 NumPy can be used to perform linear algebra (matrix) operations and many useful math operations.